camio/dpl/dplp/README.md

 - Carefully go over unit tests to be sure all branches are being tested.

 ### Priority 3
+- Add unit tests that verify that exceptions in the resolver are rethrown.
+- Add unit tests that verify that rejection continuations are called properly and that if they throw, it is appropriately handled.
+- Add a unit tests that verifies that `promise<std::exception_ptr>` works properly.
 - Add support for a then result of a 'keep' which keeps the result value no matter what its type is.
 - Add cancellation support